AskeCarstensen/STM32-Getting-started/README.md

 </p>

 This repo is a product of a course at DTU (Denmarks Technical University).
 The purpose of this repo is give a introduction to the stm32CubeIde on a stm32 developer board.
-The
+The diffrent chapters is based on the book "Programming with stm32 - getting stared with nucleo board and c/c++" by Donald Norris.

 ## Chapter 1 Hello world!